 Expressi Milk-Based Drinks

 Aside from coffee capsules, ALDI also offers a few non-coffee capsule flavours, including hot chocolate.

 Expressi Rich Hot Chocolate

 Expressi Rich Hot Chocolate capsules are boasted to offer the finest blend of cocoa beans, roasted to perfection for a rich chocolate taste.
 It can be served with water, milk, or both depending on your own preference.
-For a large hot chocolate, it recommends inserting one Expressi Hot Chocolate capsule and selecting the large cup button (110mL).
-For a thick hot chocolate, it states to select the small cup button (40mL) instead and add warm milk to taste.
+For a large hot chocolate, it’s recommended you insert one Expressi Hot Chocolate capsule and select the large cup button option (110mL).
+For a thick hot chocolate, the packaging states you should select the small cup button (40mL) and add warm milk to taste.